TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Stellar properties

 \section{Stellar properties}

 Table~\ref{table:stellar_parameters} summarizes the stellar parameters of TOI-3288 and TOI-4666.
 The TIC working group \citep{paegert_tess_2021, stassun_revised_2019} magnitudes are reported.
 The $J$, $H$, and $K$ magnitudes follow from 2MASS \citep{cutri_2MASS_2003}.
-The $V$ magnitudes are calculated from the \textit{Gaia} colors ($G$, $B'$, $R'$) and the $B$ magnitudes are calculated following \cite{stassun_TIC_2018}, as the stars are too faint to be included in the \textit{Tycho} catalog \citep{esa_hipparcos_1997}.
+The $V$ magnitudes are calculated from the \textit{Gaia} colours ($G$, $B'$, $R'$) and the $B$ magnitudes are calculated following \cite{stassun_TIC_2018}, as the stars are too faint to be included in the \textit{Tycho} catalogue \citep{esa_hipparcos_1997}.
 Surface gravities $\log g$, parallaxes $\pi$, and corresponding distances $d$ originate from \textit{Gaia} DR3 \citep{gaia_collaboration_gaia_2023}.
 Effective temperatures $T_\mathrm{eff}$ and abundances $[\mathrm{X/H}]$ are determined through a spectral analysis of NIRPS and HARPS data to ensure consistency between the independently obtained values; see Sec.~\ref{sec:Spectral_Analysis} for details.
 Spectral types are inferred from the NIRPS $T_\mathrm{eff}$ using Table 5 of \cite{pecaut_intrinsic_2013}.
 The extinction $A_\mathrm{V}$ and bolometric luminosity $L_\mathrm{bol}$, are derived from an SED fit (Sec.~\ref{sec:SED_Analysis}).
 From empirically appropriate relations, the stellar radius and mass are estimated as described by \cite{mann_how_2015, mann_how_2019} for $T_\mathrm{eff} < 4000\,\rm{K}$.
 For TOI-3288 the $K$ band is contaminated by the nearby stellar companion which is 16 times fainter than the primary, the contamination is low, but impacts the inferred $R_{\star}$ and $M_{\star}$.
-The \textit{TESS} light curves show possible rotational modulations $P_\mathrm{rot}$ (Sec.~\ref{sec:Prot_TESS}).
+The \textit{TESS} light curves show possible rotational modulations, which allow us to estimate rotation period $P_\mathrm{rot}$ (Sec.~\ref{sec:Prot_TESS}).